 - RTA (ready to assemble).
-You will see them fully assembled online or in a display at a retailer, but what you buy are unassembled boxes that must be put together before installation.
-Although they are among the least expensive, some companies produce good quality RTA cabinets in distinctive and sophisticated designs.
+You will see them fully assembled online or on display at a retailer, but what you buy are unassembled boxes that must be put together before installation.
+Although they are among the least expensive, some companies produce good-quality RTA cabinets in distinctive and sophisticated designs.

 - Stock cabinets.
 These are available in standard sizes with a limited number of options, such as door and drawer styles, finishes and hardware choices.
 Stock cabinets come already assembled.

 - Semi-custom cabinets.
 Starting with a standard cabinet box, you can customize the cabinets by selecting from a variety of door and drawer styles, finishes, hardware options, and other accessories.

 - Custom cabinets.
 These are built from scratch and can include exotic materials and personalized designs.

 Cabinets are available from a variety of sources, including online outlets, home centers and other large retailers, kitchen contractors that are also cabinet dealers, local craftspeople, and second-hand sources.